 One is bidden to help people, just as they are.

-Some of us seem to think that people are broken.
+Some of us think that people are mainly broken.
 They are weak, they lie, they are lazy, they avoid responsibility.
 Many other “bad” qualities.
-Certainly, it does not take far to look to see that many if not all of us are broken in some way or another.
+Certainly, it does not take far to look to see that many if not all of us are … less than perfect.
+And could realistically be better.
+If….